coderturtle/first-90-days/content/60to90/innovation/techradar/_index.en.md

 #### Ring 1 - Hold

-Hold contains blips that HUB is not ready to adopt yet, for various reasons.
+Hold contains blips that Gremlins Inc is not ready to adopt yet, for various reasons.
 We can break down these reasons into four categories:
 New (no assessment has been done yet)
-Immature (technology not ready yet for adoption) Discarded (assessed and concluded that we will not adopt) Deprecated (once adopted technology, replaced by a better alternative) New projects cannot use blips in this category either because they are unknown and unproven or trying to eliminate them from HUB technical stack.
+Immature (technology not ready yet for adoption) Discarded (assessed and concluded that we will not adopt) Deprecated (once adopted technology, replaced by a better alternative) New projects cannot use blips in this category either because they are unknown and unproven or trying to eliminate them from Gremlin Incs technical stack.

 #### Ring 2 - Assess